ekedonald/LEMP-Stack-Implementation-In-AWS/README.md

 ![Launch Instance9](./images/1.%20Launch%20Instance9.png)

-* On the Instance Summary of the EC2 Instance, click on the Security tab highlighted below:
+* On the Instance Summary of the EC2 Instance, click on the Security tab highlighted as shown below:

 ![Inbound Rules1](./images/2.%20Inbound%20Rules1.png)